 In order to be sentenced to penalties for petty theft with a prior, you must first be convicted of California petty theft under Penal Code 484 & 488 PC.4

-Petty theft charges usually arise out of shoplifting (also known as petty theft by larceny) cases.
+Petty theft charges frequently arise out of California shoplifting charges - 459.5 PC (also known as petty theft by larceny).
 But they can also arise from allegations of petty theft by trick or false pretenses, or petty theft by embezzlement under California embezzlement laws (Penal Code 503 PC).6

-- You have qualifying prior convictions for a theft crime (we'll explain below what this includes), and
+- You have a qualifying prior conviction for a theft crime AND an additional qualifying prior conviction that together make you subject to the petty theft with a prior law (we'll explain below what this includes); and

 - You served time in a prison or jail for those convictions.7

-In order to face penalties for Penal Code 666 PC petty theft with a prior, you need to have at least one prior conviction for a California theft crime <.
+In order to face penalties for Penal Code 666 PC petty theft with a prior, you need to have at least one (1) prior conviction for a California theft crime.
 Merely having been charged with a crime will not suffice.

 The prior convictions that lead to increased penalties are: